lukaspustina/mhost/docs/mhost.1.md

 -p
 : Adds predefined public DNS servers to list of DNS servers to query.
 See *https://github.com/lukaspustina/mhost/blob/master/src/defaults.rs*.

--s, --server *ip_address*
+-s, --server *ip_address[:port]*
 : Adds DNS servers to list of DNS servers to query.
+In order to specify the remote port, add `:<port>`.
 This option can be used multiple times to select multiple servers.

 -t, --type *record_type*
 : Select resource record types to query.